-The High Gain Antenna System is based on a dual Helix coil System with mechanical antenna steering.
-The HGA Comes in two mechanical variations, one for fixed wing aircrafts with a soft dust cover and one for Rotary aircraft with a hardened radome.
-Both HGA antennas offer the L-band RF Interface for interconnection to an ARINC 741 compliant DLNA or HLD unit.
-As the antenna offers an embedded beam steering unit the antenna Control can be directly done trough an ARINC 429 Interface.
-Alternatively the antenna offers also a coaxial Interface for Control through an external beam steering unit (this is an integral part of the TH-SDU unit).
-In this case the ARINC 429 Input is not in use.
+The High Gain Antenna System is based on a dual helix coil system with mechanical antenna steering.
+The TH-HGA comes in two mechanical variations, one for fixed wing aircraft with a soft dust cover and one for rotary wing aircraft with a hardened radome.
+Both Thuraya antennas offer the L-band RF interface for interconnection to an ARINC 741 compliant DLNA or HLD unit.
+As the antennas are equipped with an embedded beam steering unit, the antenna control can be directly done trough an ARINC 429 interface.
+Alternatively, the antenna offers a coaxial interface for control through an external beam steering unit (this is an integral part of the TH-SDU unit).
+In this case, the ARINC 429 input is not in use.

 High Gain Antenna System

 The TH-HGA-6000 version is designed for the use under a radome in the top of the tail fin of a transport aircraft or larger business jet or on the fuselage of smaller airplanes.
 The antenna has no need for a metal surface as a mounting base - ground plane effect - and is therefore ideal for the use on modern "carbon fibre" aircraft bodies.

 The TH-HGA-6500 version is equipped with a hardened radome (rated for max. airspeed of 240 knots) and is additionally qualified for most stringent vibration on helicopter airframes.
 The antenna comes with a fixed mounting plate which offers best mounting to the airframe and full sand & dust sealing.